HLTech/judge-d/README.md

 ````

 In the examples above a consumer called "judge-dredd-agent" relies on functionality from provider "judge-dredd-server".
 Expectations specified in Pact file are compared to capabilities in Swagger file.
 We can see that Pact file and Swagger file
 are compatible.Judge Dredd internally uses Atlassian library [swagger-request-validator-pact](https://bitbucket.org/atlassian/swagger-request-validator)
 to compare Pact files and Swagger files.

 Judge Dredd server should be deployed on one environment.
 Judge Dredd agent should be deployed on each environment which
 is planned to be under Judge Dredd jurisdiction.
-For now Kubernetes environments are supported.
+For now Kubernetes and Consul environments are supported.
+For more information about Judge Dredd agent please refer to [Judge Dredd agent readme](judge-d-agent/readme.md)

 ## Prerequisites